Appropriation bill: United States

 According to the Origination Clause of the US Constitution, all bills for raising revenue, generally tax bills, must originate in the House of Representatives, similar to the Westminster system requirement for all money bills to originate in the lower house.
 Traditionally, appropriation bills originate in the House of Representatives.
 House appropriations bills begin with "H.R.", meaning "House of Representatives."
 In reference to revenue bills, the Constitution also states that the "Senate may propose or concur with Amendments as on other Bills."
 As with revenue bills, the Senate and House each drafts and considers its own appropriation bill.
 The Senate then cuts and pastes, substitutes the language of its version of a particular appropriation bill for the language of the House bill, and agrees to the bill as amended.

 The United States House Committee on Appropriations and the United States Senate Committee on Appropriations have jurisdiction over appropriations bills.
 Both committees have twelve matching subcommittees tasked with working on one of the twelve annual regular appropriations bills.
 Other committees and lawmakers in Congress write legislation creating programs and reauthorizing old ones to continue.
 That legislation is called an authorization bill.
 Such legislation authorizes the programs to exist and expenditure of funds on them, but it cannot actually give them the money.
 That second step of granting the money is done in an appropriations bill.
 The appropriations committees have power because they can decide whether to fund the programs at the maximum level authorized, a lesser amount, or not at all.

 Appropriations bills in the United States can also come in the format of an omnibus spending bill, a continuing resolution, or a supplemental appropriation bill.
 If Congress has not enacted the regular appropriations bills by the start of a new fiscal year, it can pass a continuing resolution, which continues the pre-existing appropriations at the same levels as the previous fiscal year (or with minor modifications) for a set amount of time.
 An omnibus spending bill is simply a combination of multiple appropriations bills into one larger appropriations bill.
-Supplemental appropriations bills increase funding for activities that were already funded in previous appropriations bills or the provide new funding for unexpected expenses.
+Supplemental appropriations bills increase funding for activities that were already funded in previous appropriations bills or provide new funding for unexpected expenses.
 For example, both the War in Afghanistan and the Iraq War were funded with a variety of supplemental appropriations.
 Supplemental appropriations bills also provide funding for recovering from unexpected natural disasters like Hurricane Sandy (the Disaster Relief Appropriations Act, 2013).